 2024-25 National Committee - Sustainable Australia Party

-On 30/11/24 the following committee was elected:
+The following committee was elected:

-John Haydon (ACT) - Vice President
+John Haydon (ACT) - President

 William Bourke (NSW) - Treasurer